 - Back Pain

-The doctors at Mendelson Kornblum powered by Synergy Health Partners continuously research technologies and treatments – both surgical and non-invasive – to offer our patients access to the most advanced and proven medical care.
+The doctors at Mendelson Kornblum continuously research technologies and treatments – both surgical and non-invasive – to offer our patients access to the most advanced and proven medical care.
 We are proud to be affiliated with the best hospitals in Michigan, and to be considered by patients and peers as leaders in the field of arthritis care.

-Mendelson Kornblum powered by Synergy Health Partners makes scheduling your appointment a top priority.
-You can schedule you appointment online or call us at 855-750-5757.
+Mendelson Kornblum Orthopedics makes scheduling your appointment easy.
+Schedule online or call us at 855-750-5757

-If you are already a patient you can also find your provider and schedule here as well.
+Already a patient?
+Find your provider and schedule here as well.